HL7/phd/src/pagecontent/PhgDeviceProfile.md

 |Authenticated Persistent Sessions|	6|	aps|
 |FHIR resource upload|	7|	observation-upload-fhir|

 The Health and Fitness codes are mapped to a list of property.valueCode elements.
 The property.type element, which identifies the property, is given by the MDC 32-bit code 532355.
-Its reference id is MDC_REG_CERT_DATA_CONTINUA_CERT_DEV_LIST.
+Its reference id is MDC_REG_CERT_DATA_CONTINUA_AHD_CERT_DEV_LIST.

  - property.type.coding.code="532355"
  - property.type.coding.system="urn.iso.std.iso:11073:10101"